Strategic Asia Program

 - Maintains a record of data and analysis on trends in Asia’s changing strategic landscape

 Guided by Research Director Ashley J. Tellis (Carnegie Endowment for International Peace), this major ongoing research initiative publishes an annual edited volume and executive brief.

-The Strategic Asia Program also serves as the umbrella for private, tailored briefings for a broad range of U.S. government agencies and policymakers, as well as for leaders of the private sector—including several Fortune 500 companies.
-Topics cover a broad range of economic, political, security, energy, demographic, and other issues vital to understand dynamics within the Asia-Pacific.
+The Strategic Asia Program serves as the umbrella for private, tailored briefings for a broad range of U.S. government agencies and policymakers, as well as for leaders of the private sector—including several Fortune 500 companies.
+Topics cover a broad range of economic, political, security, energy, demographic, and other issues vital to understanding dynamics within the Asia-Pacific.
 For details on these briefings, please contact the Strategic Asia Team.